 With a couple of exceptions, double strollers are generally BIG and heavy.
 That’s because, well, they have to hold a lot of weight!
-Most double strollers are rated for 80-100 lbs (or more) of total baby/child meat.
+Most of them are rated for 80-100 lbs (or more) of total baby/child meat.
 I always laugh when I hear people complain about their double stroller, “it’s so much heavier than my City Mini.”
-No sh*t!?
+No shit!?

-Generally (sorry to say), double strollers are pretty darn expensive, so it’s not a decision to make hastily.
+Generally (sorry to say), these strollers are pretty darn expensive, so it’s not a decision to make hastily.

 The first thing you should know is that the age difference between your children matters.
-The best strollers for twins are different from those for a newborn and a young toddler, for example.
+Strollers designed for twins are different from those for a newborn and a young toddler, for example.

-For children with larger age differences… since many double strollers have an upper weight limit of 40 lbs, look for one with 50 lb seats so you’ll be able to use it for longer.
+For children with larger age differences… since many of these strollers have an upper weight limit of 40 lbs, look for one with 50 lb seats so you’ll be able to use it for longer.

 If your oldest will be four or older by the time your 2nd baby arrives, you may not even need (or want) a double stroller — or you may only need it on occasion.
-Outside of the weight capacity problem (usually 40-45 lbs per seat), most 4-year-olds are too big (height-wise) for many double stroller seats.
-But don’t worry, there are alternatives.
+Outside of the weight capacity problem (usually 40-45 lbs per seat), most 4-year-olds are too big (height-wise) for many of these stroller seats.
+But don’t worry, there are alternatives…

 A preschooler who is too cool to sit in a stroller may still want the option to ride in a sit-and-stand.
 In fact, many preschoolers seem to prefer standing (vs. sitting) in a sit-and-stand stroller (below), but every child is different.